top of page

 Our Story

-Streets of Growth was established in 2001 on the back of many years of intensive and often 24/7 frontline work mainly volunteered by our Founder Darren Way reengaging young communities caught up in a cycle of violence, criminality, gangs, trauma, and hopelessness.
+Streets of Growth was established in 2001 on the back of five very intensive years of 24/7 frontline work mainly volunteered by our Founder Darren Way who took to the streets as a concerned local neighbour disrupting and reengaging young communities caught up in a cycle of violence, criminality, gangs, trauma, and hopelessness.

-However, it was following an International Churchill Fellowship he undertook in 2000 researching in the U.S.A which led to teaming up with our CEO Diane Peters and embarking on creating a game changing charity.
+However, it was following a remarkably successful International Churchill Fellowship he undertook in 2000 researching 'best practice' in the U.S.A. which led to Darren teaming up with our co-founding CEO Diane Peters and embarking on creating a game-changing charity in this highly complex and often controversial field of youth and community development.

 Image by Stefano Pollio